levjoy/assessment/README.md

-# K'lal Tech digital security diagnostic tool
+# Groundwire digital security diagnostic tool

-Created and used by K'lal Tech
+Created and used by Groundwire Advisors